munishkmr68/portfolio/src/content/portfolios/dm/_index.md

 sec_name: "Portfolio"
 sec_title: "My recent <br> work"
-short_description: "My portfolio showcases my proficiency as a full-stack developer specializing in WordPress, Shopify, React, Node.js, and custom web solutions.
-Each project is crafted to captivate users with innovative digital experiences that leave a lasting impact.
-I am dedicated to not only demonstrating my skills but also delivering optimal solutions for your web development, web design, and custom project requirements."
+short_description: "My portfolio showcases my proficiency as a full-stack developer specializing in <strong>WordPress, Shopify, React, Node.js, and custom web solutions.</strong> Each project is crafted to captivate users with innovative digital experiences that leave a lasting impact.
+I am dedicated to not only demonstrating my skills but also <strong>delivering optimal solutions</strong> for your <strong>web development, web design, and custom project requirements.</strong>"
 see_all_btn:
   enable: true
   label: "View more works"